-CRAFT explores the art of fiction, celebrating both emerging and established writers.
-We focus on the craft of writing and how the elements of craft make a good story shine.
-We feature new and republished fiction, critical pieces on craft, interviews, book annotations, and much more.
+We focus on the craft of writing and how the elements of craft make a story or essay shine.

 To see a list of our most commonly asked questions about submitting to us, please visit our FAQ page.
 If you have additional questions after reading our FAQ, please send an email to: contact (at) craftliterary (dot) com.

-Short Fiction, for work up to 6,000 words
+Short Fiction, for work up to 6,000 words.

-Submission questions, concerns, and inquiries can be sent to a staff member at: contact (at) craftliterary (dot) com
+Submission questions, concerns, and inquiries can be sent to:

 CRAFT holds first serial publication rights for three months after publication.
 Authors agree not to publish, nor authorize or permit the publication of, any part of the material for three months following CRAFT’s first publication.
 For reprints we ask for acknowledgement of its publication in CRAFT first.